RPGroup-PBoC/mwc_growth/code/processing/20180312_37C_glucose_O2_dilution/README.md

 3. Blank images were created and saved for the growth series for all time points except the terminal fluorescence image.
 This was performed such that SuperSegger would properly extract the fluorescence information from the final image.
 Fluorescence images are needed at all time steps for this to work.

 4. After segmentation was complete, All `clist.mat` files were transferred to a local computer to analyze.
 These files were loaded and filtered based on size and aspect ratio.
-The fluctuations were computed and the best-fit for the calibration factor was determined via MCMC.
+The fluctuations were computed and the best-fit for the calibration factor was determined via optimization.